etcd-io/etcd/contrib/kubernetes/README.md

 3. Create services

- This creates the kubernetes services that will be used by each individual pod/replicaiton controller as well as the global service that clients will use to hit the cluster
+ This creates the Kubernetes services that will be used by each individual pod/replicaiton controller as well as the global service that clients will use to hit the cluster

  ```bash
  $ kubectl create -f services/